-Although Bulgaria’s Christians are primarily Eastern Orthodox, since 1968, Bulgaria has celebrated Christmas on December 25th instead of on January 7th as in other Orthodox countries.
+Christians in Bulgaria are primarily Eastern Orthodox, however, since 1968 Bulgaria has celebrated Christmas on 25 December instead of 7 January as in other Orthodox countries.
 This is because the Orthodox Church in Bulgaria switched from the Old to the Revised Julian Calendar, which follows the West’s Gregorian Calendar at many points.

 |2018||24 Dec||Mon||Christmas Eve|

 |25 Dec||Wed||Christmas Day|